angelolloqui/SwiftKotlin/README.md

 ## Credits

-SwiftKotlin uses [SwiftFormat](https://github.com/nicklockwood/SwiftFormat/) for extracting tokens from the Swift file.
+SwiftKotlin uses [Swift-Transform](https://github.com/yanagiba/swift-transform) and [Swift-AST](https://github.com/yanagiba/swift-ast) for generating the AST for transpilation.

 SwiftKotlin is brought to you by [Angel Garcia Olloqui](http://angelolloqui.com).
 You can contact me on: